 Beam’s “thousand points of resistance” fell short of its ideal goal because it prioritized the defense of his own network over harming the targeted enemy.
 Al Qaeda was thus the first to demonstrate the potential for offensive terrorism in the Internet era.
 Osama bin Laden made himself a global celebrity through a series of interviews with Time, CNN, and ABC, among many other outlets, through which he carefully crafted an image as a cunning and pious champion of pan-Islamic resistance against the “Zionist-Crusader alliance.”
 To complement his thoroughly modern media blitz, bin Laden adopted the structure of a Microsoft-like multinational corporation for planning and carrying out operations.
 This enabled bin Laden and his inner circle to issue a general directive, such as an attack on a major target in the U.S., and then outsource the planning and execution of it to what were essentially independent contractors with skills and attributes relevant to the task at hand.
 For example, only three of the nineteen 9/11 hijackers were established members of Al Qaeda, and the success of the operation depended primarily on their ability to secure travel documents, maintain cover, receive flight training, and “casing” transcontinental flights to build operational intelligence, all over a period of several months with minimal supervision from senior Al Qaeda operatives.

 Clausewitz points out that “the aims a belligerent adopts, and the resources he employs…will conform to the spirit of the age (zeitgeist),” and thereby will highlight some of that era’s distinctive features.
 Each aspect of bin Laden’s strategy sough to co-opt the features of a hyper-globalized system to prey upon its weaknesses, from the ease of international travel to the fluidity of financial transactions, to the infinite reach of mass media.
 His strategy’s hyper-efficient operational model produced the most devastating terrorist attack in history at the cost of a mere $400,000 in expenses.
 But bin Laden’s pursuit of an early form of “virality” foreshadowed the limits of online celebrity.
 As Jessica Stern argues, bin Laden made jihad “a global fad…a cool way to express dissatisfaction with a power elite whether that elite is real or imagined.”
 The prevailing ethos of the global marketplace renders all information into a commodity, easily tailored to the preferences of the consumer.
 For all but a handful of potential terrorists, expressing support in an Internet forum actually serves as a substitute, rather than a precipitant to active participation.
+Read more about mold remediation in California and find a professional in the field at Emergency Mold Solutions Inc. company.
 Attempts to rally Western Muslims, such as the March 2004 Madrid train bombings or the July 2005 attack on the London bus and subway system, led to little more than the drawdown of the cells in those cities—which further drained the pool of available terrorist expertise after the U.S. invasion of Afghanistan deprived it of its training camps.